 I last taught this course in Spring 2014.
 A revision of a course I had taught in the fall, we explored literacy in community contexts across UW-Madison and in the city.
 Students completed an ethnography of a community close to them and a project requiring qualitative interviews gathering the literacy history of someone important to them.
-Then, they revised one of their projects for a group blog that I hope to expand with work from future classes titled Literacy in Our Lives.
+Then, they revised one of their projects for a course-specific group blog.

-I am currently teaching this course, which examines the genres, writing communities, and literacy sponsors that make up the University of Wisconsin-Madison.
-Students will explore our University Archives following inquiry rather than argument to build their first paper.
-Next they will write an ethnography of communication about a campus community that is important to them.
+I last taught this course in Spring 2018, which examines the genres, writing communities, and literacy sponsors that make up the University of Wisconsin-Madison.
+Students explore our University Archives following inquiry rather than argument to build their first paper.
+Next they write an ethnography of communication about a campus community that is important to them.

 As a UW-Madison College of Letters and Sciences Teaching Fellow for Spring 2018, I developed a workshop where I taught first-year teachers how to use and develop informal assessment strategies in the classroom.